Astigmatism-free 3D Optical Tweezer Control for Rapid Atom Rearrangement

 \paragraph{\textbf{Single AOD }} To elucidate the origin of optical aberrations in traveling tweezers, first consider a single AOD driven by a linearly chirped tone, $f_{Ay}(t) = f_0+\beta\,t$ (Fig.~\ref{fig: M1}(b)) where $\beta$ is the chirp rate.
 At each time slice, the acoustic wavevector $K(y)$ varies across the active aperture as $K(y) = K(0) + (2\pi\,\!\beta/v^2) y$, with $v$ being the speed of sound in the acousto-optical crystal.
-The spatial gradient of the diffraction wavevector is then imprinted on the first-order deflection of the optical beam~\cite{Supp}, creating an effective cylindrical lens with a dioptric power of $P_y = \lambda\beta/v^2$.
+The spatial gradient of the diffraction wavevector is then imprinted on the first-order deflection of the beam, creating an effective cylindrical lens with a dioptric power of $P_y = \lambda\beta/v^2$.
 Generalizing to nonlinear chirps, the cylindrical dioptric power and astigmatic interval are

 where $\lambda$ is the wavelength of light, and $F$ is the focal length of the final objective used to focus the deflected beam onto the image plane.
 To quantify astigmatism, we define the astigmatism factor $\sigma_\text{astig} = \Delta F/z_R$ where $z_R$ is the Rayleigh range.
 For example, when $\sigma_\text{astig} = 2$, the trap depth reduces by half and the maximum axial trapping force reduces by 62\%.